solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_02_Introduction_to_Azure.md

 ### Azure Management Tools

+The flexibility and variety of Azure's management tools make it intuitive for all users, irrespective of their skill level with certain technologies.
+As your skill level and administration needs mature, Azure has the right tool for you.

 ![Azure service management tool maturity progression.](media/azure-management-tool-maturity.png "Azure service management tool")

-The flexibility and variety of Azure's management tools make it intuitive for all users, irrespective of their skill level with certain technologies.

-#### Azure portal
+**Azure portal**

 When you are just starting, the **Azure portal** gives developers a quick view of the state of their Azure resources.
 It supports extensive user configuration and simplifies custom reporting.
 The **Azure mobile app** provides similar features for mobile users.